KevinAst/feature-u/docs/article/article.md

 Most likely your application employs one or more frameworks (ex:
 [redux], [redux-logic], etc.).
-How are the resources needed by these frameworks acumulated and configured across the many features of your app?
+How are the resources needed by these frameworks accumulated and configured across the many features of your app?

 To solve this, **feature-u** introduces [Extendable aspects].